Lucas-Mesa-Casellas/supercoach-football-analytics/README.md

 (Add sample football clips here soon)

 ## 📦 Installation
-(Will be added once code is ready)
+Codebase under development.
+A full installation guide will be added when the first working prototype is released.

 ## 📄 License
 MIT